ORSERDU logo

 background

-In ESR1-mutated, ER+/HER2- mBC following progression on ET ORSERDU: 2x mPFS vs fulvestrant or AI1*
+In ESR1-mutated, ER+/HER2- aBC or mBC following progression on ET ORSERDU: 2x longer mPFS vs fulvestrant or AI1*

 Primary endpoint in EMERALD: mPFS in patients with ESR1-Mutated mBC